 You may be able to take up to 27 hours of remedial or developmental course work and receive financial aid to pay for those costs.
 These courses will be included in the qualitative and quantitative measurements for SAP.
 All courses, including failures, incompletes, in progress or drop/withdrawal are counted toward the maximum 27 credit hour limit.
 Once you have attempted 27 credit hours of remedial or developmental classes, you will not be able to receive additional financial aid to pay for those courses.
-Enrollment in these courses is indicated by testing or as recommended by an advisor.
+Enrollment in these courses is indicated by testing or as recommended by a program advisor, enrollment coach or program enrollment coach prior.